the-pinbo/ROBDD/README.md

 ## Setup

 `https://github.com/the-pinbo/ROBDD`
-Simply clone this git hub repo and run `test.ipynb ` with appropriate pcn files an input form the `./input` directory , further instructions and examples are given there, also make sure to install the dependencies.
+Simply clone this git hub repo and run `example.ipynb ` with appropriate pcn files an input form the `./input` directory , further instructions and examples are given there, also make sure to install the dependencies.

 > To install the dependencies type the following in the terminal
 >